by Nebula Haze

 Which leaves to defoliate?

-• Fan leaves that are blocking bud sites (especially leaves at the top of the plant that can’t be tucked away)
+- Leaves that hide buds from light – Remove fan leaves that are blocking bud sites.
+Especially leaves at the top of the plant that can’t be tucked away.

 Focus on leaves that are blocking bud sites from receiving direct light or airflow.
 Especially if the leaf is directly between the bud site and your grow light, or buds are not getting airflow.